-- Built-in Payment options: Shopify has built in payment options that enable you to take Visa, MasterCard, Discover, and American Express payments instantly.
-It also provides competitive credit card rates for the seller fees.
+- Built-in Payment options: Shopify has built-in payment options that enable you to take Visa, MasterCard, Discover, and American Express payments instantly.
+It also provides competitive credit card rates for seller fees.

 - Shipping Rates and Automatic taxes: Shopify takes out the hassle of calculating shipping rates and adding automatic taxes for locations around the world.

 Several other features can be manually built-in with the help of plugins and developers, but the above-mentioned complicated features have been really simplified by Shopify.

 Now that you are aware of some of the best features of Shopify let’s move on to signing up for Shopify and integrating with WordPress.

 First, I will walk you through setting up your Shopify store.
 If you already have a Shopify account, feel free to skip this section and navigate to the integration section – adding Buy Button and listing on WordPress.